To ask a general question about this page, E-mail us

 Hey!!
 You can visit TeenZone on MySpace...

-For more information, call the library at 392-3250 or visit the library at 2100 Library Lane near the Community College campus.
+For more information, call the library at 228-497-4531.
+The library is located at 2100 Library Lane next to the college campus.

 Moss Point Library continues Teen book club - Thurdays

 The Ina Thompson Moss Point Library is continuing a free, expressive book club just for teens in the community.
 The group will meet Thursday, January 16, from 6 to 7 p.m., at the library.

 Teens age 12 and up can be part of the group and help decide what books to suggested to the group.
 Also members will help name the group.

 “We and our teens want this club to be more than just a book club.
 It will continue to be a gathering of friends who share ideas and get involved,” said youth services assistant Sasha Orr.

 Refreshments will be provided by the Friends of the Moss Point Library.

 For more information, call the library at 475-7462 or visit 4119 Bellview Street near downtown.